dustbringer/dustbringer.github.io/src/markdown/posts/2021-02-04-react-markdown-rendering.md

     - reactjs
     - markdown
 ---

+> **Note**: This is the old implementation in `create-react-app`.
+The current one involves tapping into GatsbyJS's markdown engine.

 # Rendering Markdown in ReactJS
 This post will take you through my process of creating this markdown renderer you're seeing right now for Markdown.